LucasDelfino92/morrowindsharp/mw#.md

     - [ ] 02 Lake Fjalding Anti-Suck
     - [X] 03 Weapon Sheathing Patch
     - [ ] 04 Chuzei Fix
 - Also install [**Weapon Sheathing - Assetless No Glow Patch**](https://drive.google.com/file/d/11_ANtC7lDnRGq2IisNABm-6a5Jzmu7Sy/view?usp=sharing).
-Solves a compatibility issue with Assetless No Glow, as Weapon Sheathing adds glow through other means to sheated ammunition, shields, and weapons.
+Solves a compatibility issue with Assetless No Glow, as Weapon Sheathing adds glow through other means to sheathed ammunition, shields, and weapons.

 > Note that new weapon meshes added by mods will require a patch for weapon sheaths.